Sexuality in Japan: Decreasing sexual activity

-Some scholars have criticized the media reporting and scholarship on so-called "sexless" Japan many of these surveys exclude LGBT people, divorcees, widows, single parents or people who have married between the ages of 18 and 30.
+Some scholars have criticized the media reporting and scholarship on so-called "sexless" Japan as many of these surveys exclude LGBT people, divorcees, widows, single parents or people who have married between the ages of 18 and 30.
 This necessarily exaggerates the number of virgins by excluding a huge segment of the sexually active population.
-The surveys research methodology are also outdated and based on the faulty assumption that everyone is heterosexual and has never divorced or had a child out of wedlock.
+The surveys research methodology is also outdated and based on the faulty assumption that everyone is heterosexual and has never divorced or had a child out of wedlock.
 The motivations behind the studies are also questionable since they are linked to government attempts to justify the funding of programs for arranged marriage partners.

 In a global context, a 2005 Sex Survey of 317,000 people in 41 countries conducted by Durex, the largest condom manufacturer in the world, found that the Japanese had the least sex in the world, at 45 times a year, with the second-to-last country of Singapore averaging 73 times a year, and the world average at 103 times a year.
 Additionally the survey reported that only 24% of Japanese respondents said they were happy with their sex lives, compared to the global average of 44%.

 The reasons for this decline in sex interest are still widely discussed; There are many theories and different contributing factors.
 A large part of it may be attributed to the fact that in most respects, men and women live very separate lives socially, and there is little relaxed contact with the opposite sex outside of school ties or friends from the office, and in turn, less opportunity to freely mingle without commercial transaction through the sex-industry.
 This, combined with young men's growing reliance on pornography, can be thought to have a large impact on the real-world sex interest due to its “overstimulating” effect.